Gold and silver

 Six major mineralisation zones were identified in the region, namely Bridge, Valley of the Kings (VOK zone), West, Gossan Hill, Shore and SG.
 Of these, the VOK zone holds the highest grade of gold mineralisation.

 VOK zone sits in a series of west-north-west trending sub-vertical corridors of structurally reorientated vein stockworks and vein breccias.
 It is spread over 1,200m in an east to west direction, 600m north to south, and up to 650m in depth below the topographic surface.

 Pulp from the primary grinding circuit will be subjected to conventional flotation to recover the free gold and silver, and their bearing minerals.
-The flotation concentrate will then be forwarded to the regrinding circuit which comprises of a ball mill, one centrifugal gravity concentrator and ancillary screen, two cyclone feed pumps and four hydrocyclones.
+The flotation concentrate will then be forwarded to the regrinding circuit which comprises a ball mill, one centrifugal gravity concentrator and ancillary screen, as well as two cyclone feed pumps and four hydrocyclones.

 Reground concentrates will undergo three stages of cleaning by flotation in order to produce a final gold-silver-bearing concentrate.

 Gravity concentrates from the primary grinding circuit and the regrind circuit will be upgraded by conventional tabling, followed by smelting to produce gold-silver doré.

 Gold-silver doré produced will be trucked to the smelter while the concentrates will be loaded in bags and transported to the horne smelter in Noranda, Québec.